Meriden Antique Veterans

 Korea was still on when I was drafted into the U.S. Army in 1953; actually I was exempt but I did not use my job to avoid the draft and was sent to Fort Dix for basic training and to Fort Eustis VA Transportation Center for small boat training .
 I also went to Little Creek Amphibious Base for Landing Craft handling and beach protocol.
 At the time, the Army had many boats and no qualified service personnel to run them.
 I was promoted to a Coxswain and assigned to an Experimental LCM 8.
 It was too big and heavy to be transported by mother ships (AKA or APA).
 The rest of my Army career was spent on rescue missions and delivering personnel and equipment up and down the James River in Virginia as well as many joint maneuvers with the Marines.

 I was discharged in 1955, after which I worked in Operations for various steamship lines and was transferred up to Connecticut in 1972.
-I have been married 55 years to my wife Eva and have three grown children and seven grandchildren.
+I have been married 58 years to my wife Eva and have three grown children and seven grandchildren, and in the past four years we became great grandparents of Jackson and Berkly Priola.
 I am very proud to be part of the Antique Veterans and a Past State President of the Connecticut Elks.

 Sterling was drafted on February 7, 1951 for the Korean War.
 His basic training was at Ft.
 Rucker, AL. He served with the 136th Infantry Regiment in the 47th Infantry Division.
 While in Korea he was in the Eight Army 826th Infantry Regiment and also Headquarters EUSAK Eight US Army.